MilesCranmer/vim-stream/README.md

 and `$2` is the last arg of a pair.
 This lets you type non-text characters, like `\<esc>`, `\<c-o>`, etc.

+Inverse exe mode is done with the `-r|--inverse-exe-mode` flag, which does the same as exe mode, but only on lines NOT matching the regex.

+Your default vimrc should be enabled by default, turn it off with `-d|--disable-vimrc`.

 ## Example 1
 To delete every line that matches "foo", and print:

 ```
 cat myfile.txt | vims '%g/foo/d'
 ```

-Your default vimrc should be enabled by default, turn it off with `-d|--disable-vimrc`.

 ## Example 2
 Delete blank lines, then lower-case everything: